Ma Chao: Appraisal

 Ma Chao was known for his exceptional strength and for the great admiration he possessed among the ethnic tribes of the North.
-Chen Shou, who wrote Ma Chao's biography in the Sanguozhi, commented on him as such: "Ma Chao relied solely on his Róng/戎 (martial prowess) and his own valor yet caused the extermination of his entire clan.
+Chen Shou, who wrote Ma Chao's biography in the Sanguozhi, commented on him as such: "Ma Chao relied solely on his relation with the foreign tribes (Xirong people) and his martial valor yet caused the extermination of his entire clan.
 What a great pity!
 However, he was able to break free from danger and finally reach peace, did all of his actions led him to a better fate?"

 Guan Yu once wrote to Zhuge Liang to ask who could compete with Ma Chao when he heard that Ma had recently joined Liu Bei's force.
-Zhuge Liang replied, "Mengqi (Mao Chao) is proficient in both civil and military affairs.
+Zhuge Liang replied, "Mengqi (Ma Chao) is proficient in both civil and military affairs.
 He is fierce and mighty, and a hero of his time.
 He is comparable to Qing Bu and Peng Yue.
 He can compete with Yide, but is not as good as the peerless beard."

 Yang Fu, one of the officials who opposed Ma Chao in Liang Province, once visited his colleague and relative Jiang Xu and Jiang Xu's mother.
 He lamented about Ma Chao's murder of Wei Kang and forceful occupation of Liang Province: "[...]
 Ma Chao betrayed his father, rebelled against the Emperor, and massacred the officers in our province. [...]
 Ma Chao is strong but iniquitous.
 He is morally weak and susceptible to temptation and trickery."
 Yang Fu, Jiang Xu and several others later plotted against Ma Chao and drove him out of Liang Province.
 Ma Chao fought his way into Licheng (歷城) and captured Jiang Xu's mother.
 She scolded him, "You're an unfilial son who betrays his own father and a treacherous villain who murders his superior.
 Heaven and Earth will not forgive you.
 You should die immediately.
 How dare you look at me straight in the eye!"
 Ma Chao was furious and he killed her.

-Yang Xi wrote an appraisal on Ma Chao as follows: "The Hussar (or Vaillant Rider (驃騎)) rose up, formed alliances, started an uprising in the Three Qins, and conquered the river and Tong Pass.
+Yang Xi, who wrote the Ji Han Fuchen Zan (季漢輔臣贊; pub.
+241), a collection of praises of notable persons who served in the Shu Han state, appraised him as follows: "General of Agile Cavalry (驃騎將軍; Ma Chao) rose up, formed alliances, started an uprising in the Three Qins, and conquered the river and Tong Pass.
 He rebelled against the imperial court, regardless of whether his followers agreed or disagreed with him.
 In doing so, he provided an opportunity for the enemy to sow discord between him and his men, resulting in the destruction of his family and forces.
 He defied morals and ethics, and ended up having to rely on dragons and phoenixes."